Gnawmon/LeMWDSMP/README.md

 # LeMWDSMP
 It's a combination of minecraft arg features in a single forge mod.

-thats right alphaver, snull, mark101, john are going to be in this mod!
+thats right alphaver, snull, TBOTV, john are going to be in this mod!